hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 #### Hardcoded Email Addresses

-- [ ] __Uses either testAccDefaultEmailAddress Constant or testAccRandomEmailAddress() Function__: Any hardcoded email addresses should replaced with either the constant `testAccDefaultEmailAddress` or the function `testAccRandomEmailAddress()`.
+- [ ] __Uses either acctest.DefaultEmailAddress Constant or acctest.RandomEmailAddress() Function__: Any hardcoded email addresses should replaced with either the constant `acctest.DefaultEmailAddress` or the function `acctest.RandomEmailAddress()`.

-Using `testAccDefaultEmailAddress` is preferred when using a single email address in an acceptance test.
+Using `acctest.DefaultEmailAddress` is preferred when using a single email address in an acceptance test.

-Here's an example using `testAccDefaultEmailAddress`
+Here's an example using `acctest.DefaultEmailAddress`

 ```go
 func TestAccSNSTopicSubscription_email(t *testing.T) {